 The birthplace of famous Americans including Nat King Cole and Zelda Fitzgerald, Montgomery is also renowned for the Bus Boycott in 1955, starting when Rosa Parks famously refused to give up her seat on the bus.
 Events such as this have secured Montgomery’s place as one of the most important historical American cities.

 I’m an Alabama local and have visited Montgomery countless time to visit friends and explore all there is to do and see in the city.

-From riverboat trips to historical museums, haunted hearse tours to underground jazz clubs, read on for our list of the best things to do in Montgomery, Alabama.
+From riverboat trips to historical museums, haunted hearse tours to underground jazz clubs, read on for my list of the best things to do in Montgomery, Alabama.